 I am planning to give this scavenger hunt in a bottle to my brother for his birthday.
 I think he will have fun with it; about a year or two ago I made him this pretty bead sensory bottle and he was real jazzed about that too!

-So you pretty much need these main items: a nice clean empty bottle, some uncooked rice to use as filler material and a handful of tiny trinkets to put into the bottle to be “hunted” for.
+I fashioned my I spy bottle with rice; but another dried food item like beans or lentils will work.
+You pretty much need these main items: a nice clean empty plastic or glass bottle, some uncooked rice to use as filler material and a handful of tiny trinkets to put into the bottle to be “hunted” for.

 I used some of my old board game pieces, some Barbie doll fashion accessories, kind of like the the small objects I used to put in this awesome lamp right here.

-Add more rice and drop in another toy or item.
+Add more rice and drop in another little trinket.
 Repeat, repeat, repeat, and have fun with it!